Linear Response and Optimal Fingerprinting for Nonautonomous Systems

-Additionally, we consider a more complex modelling scenario where we also include a simplified representation of the impact of increased aerosols in the mid-latitudes of the Northern Hemisphere which has a - mostly localised - cooling effect \cite{Recchia2023}.
+Additionally, we consider a more complex scenario where we also include a simplified representation of the impact of increased aerosols in the mid-latitudes of the Northern Hemisphere which has a - mostly localised - cooling effect \cite{Recchia2023}.
 The aerosols forcing is mostly masked by the much stronger $CO_2$ forcing.
-Nonetheless, we show that the OFM developed here is able to attribute the climate change signal to the acting forcings thanks to their different spatial signatures.
+Yet, using the OFM developed here one can attribute the climate change signal to the acting forcings thanks to their different spatial signatures.

 The paper is structured as follows.
 In Sect. \ref{Markov} we derive response formulas for time-dependent Markov chains.
 In Sect. \ref{diffusion} corresponding results are obtained for diffusion processes.
 In Sect. \ref{optimalfingerprinting} we derive the optimal fingerprinting equations for time-dependent systems and discuss the solution of the problem in a simplified setting.
 In Sect. \ref{Ghil} we discuss the numerical simulations for the Ghil-Sellers model and use them to test response theory and optimal fingerprinting for time-dependent systems.
 In Sect. \ref{conclusions} we present our conclusions and provide perspectives for future work.
 Finally, Apps. \ref{periodicMarkov} and \ref{periodicdiffusion} provide specific results that apply in the case that the reference dynamics is periodic, and App. \ref{usualformulas} shows how to reconcile our key results with what is known from linear response for autonomous systems.